 Annual License Renewal

-To maintain annual licensure, members(Pharmacists, Certified Dispensers and Pharmacy Technicians) must provide evidence of continuous professional development, certify to have the required number of hours working in a direct client care setting (to be granted licensure on a direct client care register), maintain Personal Professional Liability Insurance and acknowledge their personal duties under the provision of the New Brunswick Pharmacy Act and Regulations, including the Standards of Practice, Guidelines and Policies of the New Brunswick College of Pharmacists.
+To maintain annual licensure, Pharmacists and Pharmacy Technicians must provide evidence of continuous professional development, , maintain Personal Professional Liability Insurance and acknowledge their personal duties under the provision of the New Brunswick Pharmacy Act and Regulations, including the Standards of Practice, Guidelines and Policies of the New Brunswick College of Pharmacists.
+To be granted licensure on a direct client care register, registrants must also certify to have the required number of hours working in a direct client care setting and posses current certification in First Aid and CPR level C.